dertuxmalwieder/yaydl/README.md

 * Could convert the resulting file to something else (requires `ffmpeg`).
 * Comes as a single binary (once compiled) - take it everywhere on your thumbdrive, no Python cruft required.

+## Currently supported sites

+* YouTube.com
+* There is an easy way to add more supported sites.

 ## Non-features

 The list of features is deliberately kept short: